 Since 1974, New York City's Greenwich Village has hosted the world's largest Halloween parade.
 It stretches over a mile (1.6 kilometres) and includes more than 60,000 costumed participants, circus performers, floats, live bands and giant puppets.

 Trick-or-treating used to mean gorging on sweets and chocolate whilst trekking the streets knocking on strangers' doors.
-If that no longer appeals, there's always a Witches' Daiquiri or one of the other Halloween cocktails below.
+If that no longer appeals, there's always a Witches' Daiquiri or one of our 20 best Halloween cocktails.

 Turning your cocktail black